harness/developer-hub/release-notes/feature-flags.md

 *Enhancements*:
  - SDK support for processing `AND/OR` rules:
-  -- Note that this feature is not enabled yet and the SDK will continue to use existing group rule format until further notice.
+  - Note that this feature is not enabled yet and the SDK will continue to use the existing group rule format until further notice.
 (FFM-11297)
  - Internal metrics code enhancements.

 *Bug Fixes*: